Rectus Fascial Sling

 - The sling is placed with some tension.

-- The bladder will be inspected with a Cystoscopy to exclude any injuries to the bladder wall.
+- The bladder will be inspected with a cystoscopy to exclude any injuries to the bladder wall.

 - The wounds are closed with dissolvable sutures and/or skin glue.